yeongasm/setel-assessment/README.md

 # Setel Job Application Assessment

 This repository contains the source code to my take on Setel's assessment.
-Live demonstration over [here](http://setel.angkasawan.com/).
+Live demonstration over ~~here~~ (Domain expired and I'm not thinking of renewing it at the moment).

 >Note: This is not a full featured web application!
 I did not include important features like authentication and error handling, but I figured the current state of the application would be suffice for the assessment.